Citizen

 Type of Citizenship

-citizen of another country having fulfilled and satisfied the countries conditions to
+citizen of another country, having fulfilled and satisfied the country’s conditions to

-honouring distinguished or important person or eminent person with citizenship of that country.
-For example such icon figures in Nigeria like: Sir Ahmadu Bello, Nnamdi
+honouring distinguished or important persons or eminent persons with citizenship of that country.
+For example, such iconic figures in Nigeria, like Sir Ahmadu Bello, Nnamdi

 Azikwe, Chief Obafemi Awolowo have been honoured with citizenship of other countries of the world.

-5. Citizenship by blood ties or decent: citizenship pf a country is also acquired through blood ties.
-This means that the, fact that a child was born in a particular
+5. Citizenship by blood ties or descent: citizenship pf a country is also acquired through blood ties.
+This means that the fact that a child was born in a particular